vcoda/magma/README.md

 ### MacOS

 **Xcode** project is located in the `magma/projects/xcode` directory.
-Open the project, go to `Build Settings`, find `System Header Search Paths` and check that VK_SDK_PATH environment variable is resolved to actual path to Vulkan SDK.
+Open the project, go to `Build Settings`, find `System Header Search Paths` and check that VULKAN_SDK environment variable is resolved to actual path to Vulkan SDK.

 ## Examples